 “As a local community leader and a mom, I'm dedicated to bringing innovative economic growth, world-class education, and healthcare for all to Northern Virginia.”

 Karrie Delaney has always been committed to strengthening the community for everyone.

-After college, she worked at a group home for foster children, helping kids move out into the world with real life skills.
-She saw firsthand how state policy can affect the lives of vulnerable children, from a lack of resources to discrimination against gay adoptive parents.
-This motivated Karrie to pursue public office and she became a member of the West Melbourne City Council where she protected the future of the city by ensuring reasonable funding streams for necessary city services.
+After college, she worked at a group home for foster children, helping kids move out into the world with real-life skills.
+She saw firsthand how state policy can affect the lives of vulnerable children.

-Karrie also volunteered as a sexual assault counselor and became Board President of her county’s crisis counseling organization.
+Karrie also volunteered as a sexual assault counselor and became Board President of her county’s crisis counseling organization, after being appointed and serving on the West Melbourne City Council.
 Because of her deep involvement in the community and working with people at a crossroads in their life, she was hired by a Republican States Attorney’s office to work with juvenile offenders, teaching them life skills and how to make restitution to their victims.

 Karrie and her husband, Patrick, met in college and have been together ever since.
 They live in Fairfax and are the proud parents of Kaitlyn and Ethan.